Auto Insurance

 What happens if I ride without motorcycle insurance?

 Riding without insurance in a state that requires it can result in fines, license suspension, vehicle impoundment, and personal financial liability for any damages or injuries you cause.
-If you are in an at-fault accident without coverage, you are personally responsible for all medical bills, repair costs, and legal judgments against you.
+An at-fault accident without coverage means you are personally responsible for all medical bills, repair costs, and legal judgments against you.